 On Sale August 13, 2019

-A bleeding-edge contemporary novel that dives into the heart of Donald Trump’s America.
+A formally daring road trip into the heart of America.

 Suzie’s seen it all, but now she’s looking for something she lost: a sense of the future.
 So when the chance comes to work with a maverick video artist on his road movie about Donald Trump’s America, she’s pretty sure it’s a bad idea but she signs up anyway, hoping for an outside shot at starting over.